 Prerequisites and other notes: Spatial Technology and Remote Sensing Course 1 and 2 are a prerequisite.
-This course is part of the Geographic Information Systems and Technology completer program.
-Students are required to take the STARS certification assessment.
+This course is part of the Geographic Information Systems and Technology (GIST) completer program.

 HOMELAND SECURITY AND EMERGENCY PREPAREDNESS CAPSTONE

 This is the final course in the Homeland Security and Emergency Preparedness completer.
 Students will apply the knowledge and skills acquired in previous courses in authentic ways to complete an individualized senior project.
 The project will involve intense problemsolving and research in a student selected career-focused area.
 Experiences may include but are not limited to research projects, extensive portfolios and work-based learning opportunities.
 Projects and portfolios will be presented for review and critique.